Jmart7/app-weather/README.md

 ### Windows

-As i didn't setup the docker on windows, i'll explain how to run it withoud it
+As i didn't setup the docker on windows, i'll explain how to run it without it

 Run `npm install` on both Frontend and Backend folders.
 After that you can do `npm run start` on both folders too.